Switching Point Optimization for Abstract Parabolic Equations: Notation, Standing Assumptions, and Rigorous Mathematical Formulation of the Optimization Problem

 \begin{assumption}[Nonlinearity] Here and in the following, we will consider the nonlinearity $f$ in different domains and ranges.
 To ease notation, it will always be denoted by the same symbol.
-We assume that there exists an exponent $q \in (1, \infty)$ such that the following conditions are fulfilled:
+We assume that there exists an exponent $q \in (1, \infty)$ such that the following conditions are fulfilled: \begin{enumerate}[label=\textup{(\roman*)}] \item The nonlinearity $f$ is continuous from $\DD$ to $Y_q = (X, \DD)_{1/q', q}$.
+Moreover, it satisfies the growth condition